Nizares/Nizares/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently currently studying at Mulawarman University in the Informatics Study Program
+- 🔭 I’m currently studying at Mulawarman University in the Informatics Study Program
-- 🌱 Currently learning about Data Analyst, Data Science, Cloud Computing, Object Oriented Programming
+- 🌱 I’m crrently learning about Data Analyst, Data Science, Cloud Computing, Object Oriented Programming
-- 😄 Pronouns: 少し! a.k.a SUKOSHII!
+- 😄 Pronouns: 少し! a.k.a SUKOSHII!(^///^)
 - ⚡ Fun fact: Im Weebs(?), A J-Pop Listener!!🎶🎶 TUYU☔ and YOASOBI🌃 fans
 - 📫 How to reach me:
     - 👨‍🎓 [LinkedIn](https://www.linkedin.com/in/muhammad-nizar-55a577256)